-During reconnaissance prospecting on crown land, lead by three personnel of Quadro, Metals Creek and Benton, a new galena, copper, zinc and fluorite zone was discovered over a potential strike length of greater than 300 meter.
+During reconnaissance prospecting on crown land, led by three personnel of Quadro, Metals Creek and Benton, a new galena, copper, zinc and fluorite zone was discovered over a potential strike length of greater than 300 meter.
 Assay results had highs of 192 g/t Ag, 15.5% Pb, 0.45% Cu and 0.26% Zn.
 Quadro, Metals Creek and Benton decided to jointly stake the Conche property (new claim licence of 41 units) with each company holding a one-third interest in the claims.
 The jointly staked ground is tied onto the south side of Quadro's 100% owned Cape Rouge claim licence (15.75 sq km).
 The newly discovered lead-silver mineralization is located within a strong north-south striking deformation zone and is located 1.2 km due south of the 100% owned Quadro claim.
 Subsequently, an option agreement was signed whereby Quadro would have the option to earn a 100% interest in the property.
 Follow-up work on the option was initiated in August.
 Mineralization, assaying up to 3.7 g/t Au was discovered 1.2 km north of the initial Conche showing, on the north end of the mineralized trend.
-Additional exploration including soil sampling is being planned for 2019.